 It’s nice to see so many possible fruitful connections pop up between chronic fatigue syndrome and long COVID.
-It’s good, as well, to see long-COVID researchers heading to the autonomic nervous system, the brainstem and the renin-angiotensin-aldosterone – three areas one suspects not many doctors and researchers are all that aware of.
+It’s good, as well, to see long-COVID researchers heading to the autonomic nervous system, the brainstem, and the renin-angiotensin-aldosterone – three areas one suspects not many doctors and researchers are all that aware of.

 It would also make sense that the brainstem might have been missed in ME/CFS and other diseases.
 VanElzakker has pointed out that most brain imaging studies don’t produce a clear picture of the bottom of the brain.
-With the massive funding long COVID is about to get, though, hopefully the brainstem and the autonomic nervous system will get their shot.
+With the massive funding long COVID is about to get, though, hopefully, the brainstem and the autonomic nervous system will get their shot.
 It would be shocking if the potential autoimmunity issue wasn’t fully addressed as well.
-The presences of small fiber neuropathy adds another intriguing factor.
+The presence of small fiber neuropathy adds another intriguing factor.

 Your Support Keeps Health Rising on the Web

 HEALTH RISING IS NOT A 501 (c) 3 NON-PROFIT